nettings/medianet/README.md

 ### Features

-As of November 2023, the medianet distribution integrates the following applications ready-to-use:
+As of February 2024, the medianet distribution integrates the following applications ready-to-use:

 #### Audio